-Cannabis plants, like all living things, go through a series of stages as they grow and mature.
-If you are interested in cultivating cannabis, it is especially important to understand the changes a plant undergoes during its life cycle, as each stage of growth requires different care.
+Cannabis plants, like all living things, develop and mature through a number of phases.
+If you want to cultivate cannabis, it’s especially crucial to understand the changes a plant goes through during its life cycle, because each stage of development necessitates different care.

 Cannabis life cycles

 A weed plant can take anywhere from 14 to 32 weeks, or roughly 4 to 8 months, to grow.